ChristerNilsson/Lab/2018/008-Kalkyl/README.md

 [Try it!](https://christernilsson.github.io/Lab/2018/008-Kalkyl/index.html?content=x%3D=1)

-Here you can test your one-liners!
+* Here you can test your one-liners!
-Also suitable as a calculator.
+* Also suitable as a calculator
-Give name to your expressions.
+* Give name to your expressions
-Create your own functions
+* Create your own functions
-Syntax: Coffeescript
+* Syntax: Coffeescript or Javascript
+* Results are displayed with engineering notation:
+	* E-12 pico
+	* E-9 nano
+	* E-6 mikro
+	* E-3 milli
+	*
+	* E3 kilo
+	* E6 mega
+	* E9 giga
+	* E12 tera

 ## Hide
 Hides the keyboard on smartphones